ucbugg/learn.ucbugg/ucbugg/chapters/basic-modeling.md

 ## Seat and Lid

 Onto the toilet seat and lid!
-We'll use the same duplicate/delete faces trick to **duplicate the top faces of the bowl's shape**.  **Duplicate the top shape again** for the lid.
+We'll use the same duplicate/delete faces trick to **duplicate the top faces of the bowl's shape**.
+Then duplicate the top shape once more to make the lid.
+Make sure to name them __seat__ and __lid__ on the outliner!

 ![Maya Image](/images/basic-modeling/toilet_027.png)